Do I Need a Student Loan Cosigner? A Guide

 The terms of each loan are different, but after a period of nonpayment, the loan enters default.
 Defaulting on a loan stays with a person’s credit history for at least seven years and typically negatively affects their credit score.

-If a person has defaulted on a previous loan, they’ll likely need a cosigner on their student loan to potentially bolster their lend-ability.
+If a person has defaulted on a previous loan, they’ll likely need a cosigner on their student loan to potentially improve their chances of approval.

 8. Have You Ever Missed a Payment?